 All books are in stock (except for a few recent sales).
 Plus postage at cost.

 We offer 20% discount for orders of 2 or more books.

 1. Abidi, Azhar (2006).
 Passarola Rising (1st Australian ed).
 Melbourne: Penguin Books.
 244 pp. Paperback thick trade, very good condition, minor edgewear.
-Historical novel set in Portugal in 1731, about two brothers with a love of flying.
+Historical novel by Azhar Abidi set in Portugal in 1731, about two brothers with a love of flying.
 The brothers were real historical figures, but their adventures are fiction.
-(Author is Pakistani-Australian and lives in Melbourne.).
-ISBN: 067004296X.
+The author is Pakistani-Australian and lives in Melbourne.
+ISBN/ASIN: 067004296X.
 Our Book No: 25467. $12 AUD.

 2. About, Edmond (1862).
 Le Cas de M. Guerin (1st ed) [French language].
 Paris: Michel Levy Freres, Libraires Editeurs.
 199 pp. Hardback small, no jacket, very good condition, quarter-bound, marbled board covers, leather spine (bands, faded gilt lettering & vignettes), marbled endpapers, minor edgewear.
 First edition, French language novel.
 Includes "Le 41e Fauteuil" (24p, at rear).
 Entertaining novel in which Mr. Guerin, without being a hermaphrodite, carries a pregnancy to term and gives birth to a son.
 Our Book No: 16697. $30 AUD.